-Sandhill Grasswren- 3 day fully accommodated trips
+Sandhill Grasswren- 3 day bush-camping trips

 Day One- Depart Alice Springs.
 Drive with stops at a couple of good general birding spots on-route.
 We arrive at the first Sandhill Grasswren location late afternoon.
-Bird hard until sunset then travel to our accommodation.
+Bird hard until sunset then travel to our campsite.

 Day Two- Depart campsite at pre-dawn to get into position in prime Sandhill Grasswren habitat for dawn.
 Bird until lunchtime.
 Between noon and 3pm is normally 'down time' for our bird so take the chance to review your photos or relax.
 Grasswrening begins again at 3pm and continues until dusk.

 Day Three- Once again we depart the campsite at pre-dawn to get into position in prime Sandhill Grasswren habitat.
 We can keep birding into mid morning, then its time to hit the road back to Alice Springs with an estimated time of arrival c.5pm.